mariadb-corporation/mariadb-connector-nodejs/README.md

 Sends a query to database and return result as a Promise.

-For instnace, when using an SQL string:
+For instance, when using an SQL string:

 ```js
 connection